diogro/expressionVariance-manuscript/main.md

 1. SI data - Study metadata -  Metadata file describing the data used in the study as well as some intermediate processing information.

+1. SI data - Gene expression means and standard deviations - Tables with final calculated means and standard deviations.

-1. SI data - Gene ranks - Gene expression mean and variance ranks, across-study and tissue-specific.
+2. SI data - Gene ranks - Gene expression mean and variance ranks, across-study and tissue-specific.

-1. SI data - GO enrichment - Combined table describing gene ontology enrichment in the top 5% and bottom 5% of genes as ranked by variance.
+3. SI data - GO enrichment - Combined table describing gene ontology enrichment in the top 5% and bottom 5% of genes as ranked by variance.

 # References